puppetlabs/puppetlabs-apache/README.md

     }
 ~~~

+##### `ssl_proxy_verify`

+Sets the [SSLProxyVerify](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyverify) directive, which configures certificate verification of the remote server when a proxy is configured to forward requests to a remote SSL server.
+Defaults to 'undef'.

 ##### `ssl_proxy_machine_cert`

 Sets the [SSLProxyMachineCertificateFile](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxymachinecertificatefile) directive, which specifies an all-in-one file where you keep the certs and keys used for this server to authenticate itself to remote servers.
 This file should be a concatenation of the PEM-encoded certificate files in order of preference.
 Defaults to 'undef'.